The best way to enjoy refreshing kiwis is to grow them on your own! Here is all the information on How To Grow Kiwi In a Pot!

 Choosing a Container

-You can begin planting in an 18-20 inches container with drainage holes.
-After a few years when you feel that the vine has outgrown the container, you can shift it to a container of a larger size.
+Begin planting in a 12-14 inches container with ample drainage holes.
+After a couple of years, or when you feel that the vine has outgrown the current container, transplant it to a bigger pot according to the growth.
+While transplanting, make sure you don’t break the root ball.

 Requirements for Growing Kiwis in Pots

 Keeping the soil moist is crucial for the proper growth of the plant.
-Do not overwater as kiwis do not like to sit in water and it can also cause root rot.
-Water daily, but avoid watering thoroughly until your plants are established.
+Do not overwater as kiwis do not like to sit in standing water and it can also cause root rot.
+Water thoroughly, but avoid saturating too frequently.

 Pests and Diseases